shvets/shvets.github.io/source/blog/2013-10-05-gemfile_with_ruby_and_jruby.md

 BUNDLE_GEMFILE=Gemfile-jruby bundle
 ```

-This is fine, but you have to remember to provide additional environment variable.
+This is fine, but you have to remember to provide additional environment variable every time you run the command.

 If you want to select Gemfile automatically when you change ruby or gemset,
 you can use **rvm hook**.
 All hooks for rvm are located in **~/.rvm/hooks**  folder.